Enhancing Lexicon-Based Text Embeddings with Large Language Models: Experiments

 \subsection{Main results}

-\paragraph{MTEB.} Table~\ref{table:mteb} demonstrates the results of a variety of models on MTEB. \ours-8000 achieves the highest average performance among all models trained on fully public data as of December 1, 2024.
-Notably, \ours-8000 outperforms BGE-en-ICL, its dense embedding counterpart trained with the same data and hyperparameters.
-6 among 7 categories of tasks also demonstrate consistent superiority.
-Besides, \ours-4000 yields comparable performance as BGE-en-ICL, both share equivalent feature dimensions, but our lexicon-based method can deliver better transparency.
+\paragraph{MTEB.} Table~\ref{table:mteb} demonstrates the results of a variety of models on MTEB. \ours-8000 achieves the highest average performance among all models trained on fully public data.
+Notably, \ours-8000 outperforms BGE-en-ICL, its dense embedding counterpart trained with the same data and hyperparameters, with consistently higher performance in 6 out of 7 categories of tasks. \ours-4000 yields comparable performance to BGE-en-ICL and both produce representations of similar sizes, but our lexicon-based method can deliver better transparency.
 Furthermore, \ours-8000 ranks second among all models in overall average performance.
-The leading model, NV-Embed-v2, attains its superiority through a significantly more complex training pipeline, which includes a two-stage training pipeline, positive-aware hard-negative mining, and synthetic data generation.
-By contrast, \ours uses fully public data and adopts a simpler training procedure.
+The leading model, NV-Embed-v2, attains high performance through a significantly more complex training pipeline, which includes a two-stage training pipeline, positive-aware hard-negative mining, and synthetic data generation.
+By contrast, \ours uses fully public data and adopts a simpler training procedure following BGE-en-ICL.

 \paragraph{AIR-Bench.} We also evaluate \ours along with baselines on the QA tasks of AIR-Bench.
 As shown in Table~\ref{table:air_qa}, \ours-8000 outperforms the top-performing model on MTEB, NV-Embed-v2, demonstrating its promising generalization capabilities.
 Despite slightly lagging behind its dense counterpart BGE-en-ICL, \ours still remains competitive in several sub-tasks.
 However, \ours-4000 performs less competitively, potentially because a smaller number of clusters may result in over-generalized clusters and information loss.